jlockhar/GLASS-AI/README.md

 You can also use the GLASS_AI_APP.m files in this repository if you have the required MATLAB version and toolboxes (described above).
 You will also need to download the pre-trained GLASS-AI neural network from [here](http://timex.moffitt.org/GLASS-AI/Resources/Net/) as the file is too large to host on GitHub.

-A set of demo images is also included in the installers (see **Benchmarking** section below).
-Should you need to redownload the images, they are available as a `.zip` file [here](http://timex.moffitt.org/GLASS-AI/Resources/Demo_images/).
+A set of demo images is also available as a `.zip` file [here](http://timex.moffitt.org/GLASS-AI/Resources/Demo_images/).

 Installation time should be approximately 5 minutes.

 ## Usage
-GLASS-AI accepts SVS or TIF files as input.
-These images should be captured at 20x magnfication with a 0.502 microns/pixel resolution for best results.
+GLASS-AI accepts `SVS` or `TIF` files as input.
+These images should be captured at 20x magnification with a 0.502 microns/pixel resolution for best results.
 The steps for successfully running GLASS-AI are written in the graphic user interface (GUI), but they are as follows:
-1. Click `Browse` button to navigate to directory containing the images you want to analyze.
+1. Click the `Browse` button to navigate to the directory containing the images you want to analyze.
    - The software will populate the `File Name` table with any `.svs`, `.tif`, or `.tiff` files it finds in the selected directory.
-2. Click `Output folder` button to navigate to directory where you would like the output images and spreadsheets to be deposited.
+2. Click the `Output folder` button to navigate to the directory where you would like the output images and spreadsheets to be deposited.
-3. Select file(s) that you want to analyze from the `File Name` table.
+3. Select the file(s) that you want to analyze from the `File Name` table.
 4. Change any analysis options you wish to adjust.
    - Tooltips for each option are shown if you hover your mouse over them.
    - Depending on the memory available on your computer and the input image size, GLASS-AI may automatically enable "Low Memory Mode".
-   - The results reported in [Lockhart *et al.* 2022](add a link when paper is published) were generated using the values set by default.
+   - The results reported in [Lockhart *et al.*, *npj Prec Onc*, 2023](https://doi.org/10.1038/s41698-023-00419-3) were generated using the default values.
-5. Click `Run` and wait for results
+5. Click `Run` and wait for the results
     - The `Run` button will not be enabled until Steps 1 - 3 are completed (indicated by green lights)
     - The program will provide status updates at each step of the analysis to give you an idea of how far along it is.
     - GLASS-AI will attempt to use your GPU to perform analysis before resorting to using the CPU.
-Using a GPU is much faster, but requires specific [Nvidia hardware and CUDA drivers](https://www.mathworks.com/help/parallel-computing/gpu-support-by-release.html).
+Using a GPU is much faster but requires specific [Nvidia hardware and CUDA drivers](https://www.mathworks.com/help/parallel-computing/gpu-support-by-release.html).
       - GPU acceleration is not available on Mac OS.
     - The "Analyzing Images" step is by far the longest.
 The status will update for each analysis block.
 A dialog window will show you the progress on the current block with an estimated time to completion.